Year 4 2025 - 2026

 Times tables

-This assessment will take place during a two-week period beginning the week of June 3rd 2024.
+This assessment will take place during a two-week period in June.

-We will practise regularly in school but it is crucial that children are practising their times tables at home daily for rapid recall.
+We will practise regularly in school, but it is crucial that children are practising their times tables at home daily for rapid recall.
 To support them with this, please make sure your child is regularly practising on Times Table Rockstars.
-In order to support your child further, we will have a weekly focus on a particular multiplication group which will then be tested and their progress monitored.
+In order to support your child further, we will have a weekly focus on a particular multiplication groups, which they will then be tested on and their progress will be monitored.

 If you have any questions or need any help or support, please come and speak to us at the end of the day or email at the following class email addresses.